 - The traffic sources that these views come from and data tracking.

-YouTube’s Fake Engagement Policy explicitly spells out that the platform does not allow any type of artificial or misleading engagement.
+YouTube’s Fake Engagement Policy explicitly states that the platform does not allow artificial or misleading engagement.

-The policy states, “YouTube doesn’t allow anything that artificially increases the number of views, likes, comments, or other metrics either by using automatic systems or serving up videos to unsuspecting viewers.
-Also, content that solely exists to incentivize viewers for engagement (views, likes, comments, etc) is prohibited.”
+The policy states, “YouTube doesn’t allow anything that artificially increases the number of views, likes, comments, or other metrics by using automatic systems or serving up videos to unsuspecting viewers.
+Also, content that solely exists to incentivize viewers for engagement (views, likes, comments, etc.) is prohibited.”

-As you can see how purchasing fake YouTube views falls perfectly into this category and you should not do it unless you want your account and YouTube channel to be banned.
+As you can see, purchasing fake YouTube views falls perfectly into this category, and you should not do it unless you want your account and YouTube channel to be banned.

 How Fake Views Actually Stop Your Channel Growth

-Artificial views have a massively negative impact on your channel in terms of the YouTube recommendations and suggestions that can help your channel grow organically.
+Artificial views have a massively negative impact on your channel regarding YouTube recommendations and suggestions that can help your channel grow organically.

-When you purchase these fake views, the bots or possibly even real people who watch the videos, will not watch any of your future videos or existing videos.
+When you purchase these fake views, the bots or possibly even real people who watch the videos will not watch any of your future or existing videos.

-This means that when you upload a video to YouTube, it will be pushed to the YouTube accounts that are most likely to engage with your channel (the fake views) and these accounts won’t watch your videos because they have no incentive to do so.
+This means that when you upload a video to YouTube, it will be pushed to the accounts that are most likely to engage with your channel (the fake views), and these accounts won’t watch your videos because they have no incentive to do so.

 Final Thoughts on Fake YouTube Views